 Feel free to use Longbeard in your games.
 There are quite a few things that I would change should I have made him again, but I think overall he made for a challenging boss fight for my party of 5 level 8 characters.

 The group consisted of 3 melee characters and 2 ranged so I wanted him to be both mobile enough to pose a threat to the ranged characters, but be able to threaten the 3 melee PCs if they attempted to gang up on him.
 Both Heat Sink and Drill Break worked very well in their respective niches.

 The cranes and conveyor belts were a good idea, but the party rogue was able to avoid them completely and complete the objective during the fight.

 The rest of the party didn’t even need to get that far and were able to corral Longbeard in the section before the obstacles.
 Swapping these out for lair actions would’ve been a better move in my opinion.

 The party also didn’t ever learn about the Longbeard and his golems’ vulnerability to lightning damage.
 I feel as if the encounter would’ve been considerably easier if they had found out this information.

 Like them or not, boss fights have become a much more integral part of D&D and TTRPGs.
-Personally I think it has to do with table top games becoming more popular in general.
+I think it has to do with tabletop games becoming more popular in general.
 This trend feels like a carry-over from video games if anything.

-In D&D 5e this is more than welcomed.
-The system was definitely designed with these types of epic encounters in mind.
+In D&D 5e this is more than welcome.
+The system was designed with these types of epic encounters in mind.
 Creatures having additional, powerful actions and lairs that bolster their abilities are excellent ways of giving your players that “final boss” feel of the campaign or story arc.